Thank you Hogan Humphries for donating used USB drives. The drives have been received and re-purposed for donation to SugarLabs.org.Continue Reading

 contact (@) nexcopy.com

-Nexcopy Incorporated dedicates this web space to provide a non profit portal for those looking to donate USB flash memory for the Sugar On A Stick program.
+Nexcopy Incorporated dedicates this web space to providing a non profit portal for those looking to donate USB flash memory for the Sugar On A Stick program.
 Nexcopy also donates labor and equipment, at no charge, to load Sugar onto your recycled USB drive.

 Recycling your USB drive is very easy.
 If you are in question on whether this service is still going, please check our Press Page and you’ll see recent posts with big “thanks” to our donors.